-One of the things that separates native English speakers from those learner the language is the correct use of idioms.
+One of the things that separate native English speakers from those learning the language is the correct use of idioms.
 In the IELTS speaking test they can really help boost your score, if used properly, however, they can also lower your score, if you don’t use them correctly.

 What are idioms?